psette/usc-csci104-spring2016-hw_psette/hw_5/README.md

 - **USC ID**: 8626509080
 - **Email**: psette@usc.edu

+# DO NOT TYPE QMAKE -PROJECT (qmake will do)

 - **In debugger:**
   - When you set a breakpoint, the text turns blue.
   - Your current line is black background with white text.
   - If you hit inspect when a Program is restaring, it still will display the variables

 - **In Load Window**
   - If no radio button is selected when you hit update, it will sort by ascending variable names